Log Management

 Node.js is an open-source JavaScript framework that uses asynchronous events to process multiple connections simultaneously.

 Most applications on the web use Node to process multiple asynchronous events in unison.
 Its high scalability in handling a constantly increasing volume of requests gives this framework an edge over the other options.
-It is at the center of a MEAN stack’s framework, serving data quickly and efficiently.
+It serves data quickly and efficiently at the center of a MEAN stack’s framework.
 Express.js is purpose-built to work with both Node.js and Angular.js.

-Node has an expansive logging functionality that is structured using JSON with advanced logging patterns and recorded data fields.
-Both on-prem and cloud-native Node applications have two logging options; logging to an exportable file or forwarding logs directly to a log management application.
-Logging Node.js applications is done via third-party logging libraries such as Winston, Pino, and Morgan.
+Node has an expansive logging functionality structured using JSON with advanced logging patterns and recorded data fields.
+Both on-prem and cloud-native Node applications have two logging options: logging to an exportable file or forwarding logs directly to a log management application.
+Logging Node.js applications is done via third-party libraries such as Winston, Pino, and Morgan.

 For containerized and orchestrated applications built on the MEAN stack framework, it is recommended to use the console’s transport option to create the path to finally output logs to the container/ orchestrator’s centralized logging location.